dreampulse/modelizer/README.md

 An example usage for this can be stuff like:
 * login / register
-* or business functions in general
+* or business logic functions in general

 A factory is nearly the same as an operation, but as a result the caller gets one or more objects.
 In this way you can implement complex search queries or customized result objects.